 Addiction is often highlighted when it affects someone wealthy and famous: celebrities.
 Although some people may forget that celebrities are people too, actors, singers and athletes can experience living with addiction as well.
 The only difference between their addiction and the rest of the general population is that more people may know about it.

 One of the most popular superhero franchises, “The Avengers”, features a hero on- and off-screen.
-Robert Downey Jr., who plays the iconic character Iron Man, has had a life-long battle with addiction that began as early as six-years-old.
+Robert Downey Jr., who plays the iconic character Iron Man, has had a life-long battle with drug addiction and alcohol that began as early as six-years-old.
 Downey Jr.’s father, Robert Downey Sr., was the person who first gave him marijuana to try.

 Downey Jr. said in a 1988 book, “The New Breed” that, “There was always a lot of pot and coke around.
 When my dad and I would do drugs together, it was like him trying to express his love for me in the only way he knew how.”
 Before Downey Jr. was a teenager, he would go on to experiment with marijuana, alcohol and illicit drugs.